Electric Scooter Injury and Accident Liability

 No. When you rent an e-scooter using the rental company app, you are signing an Operating Agreement that states that you are solely responsible for all injuries, damages, penalties, and attorney fees resulting from an accident.

-First, assess your condition and seek immediate medical attention, even if injuries seem minor.
+• Assess your condition and seek immediate medical attention

-Second, you must report any accident to the local police department within 24 hours and notify your e-scooter rental company.
+• Report the accident to the local police department within 24 hours

 We can help

-As electric scooters have grown in popularity, accidents have also risen significantly.
+As electric scooters have gained popularity, accidents have also increased significantly.
 Call us to discuss your case if you got injured in an accident while riding a scooter, whether you rented an electric scooter or your own.

-While nobody can reverse an unfortunate event of an accident, we can help you get money to pay for your medical bill and other damages.
+While nobody can reverse an unfortunate event like an accident, we can help you obtain compensation to cover your medical bills and other damages.
 And if we can't help you, we will tell you so.

 We take all electric scooter injury cases on a contingency basis.
 You only have to pay us if we recover your money.